parnellj/google_groups_scraper/README.md

 A tool for scraping thread titles and posts (articles) from historical Google Groups Usenet archives.

+## Introduction
+"scraper.py" is messy, uncommented, and only capable of scraping thread headers right now, but it's a start.

+The script loads one week's worth of threads at a time and exports the thread title, URL, and other data to a JSON for that period.
+Unfortuantely, the process is quite slow because each page of thread results must be rendered with JavaScript in order for the content to be accessible via lxml.
+It took maybe 12 hours to load and extract content for ~160,000 thread titles from alt.conspiracy (my area of research interest).

 ## License

 Google Groups Scraper